bytecodealliance/component-docs/component-model/src/design/wit.md

 interface.

 For example, we could model a blob (binary large object) as a resource.
-The following WIT defines the a `blob` resource type, which contains a constructor, two methods, and a static function:
+The following WIT defines the `blob` resource type, which contains a constructor, two methods, and a static function:

 ```wit